Is delivery taking over?

 Breakfast and lunch accounts for 20% of delivery visits, doubling in size since 2015, whilst snacking delivery visits are growing massively too, up 67 million since 2015, suggesting that customer habits are developing with how they buy their food throughout the day.
 This change is during the most important times in the day for on-site catering, making it vital that you find a way of combatting it.
 In fact, already 1 in 10 delivery visits are to work locations, and this is only going to grow, signalling that on-site catering isn’t providing customers with what they need.

 If you can’t beat them, join them

 With food ordering/delivery doing so well, and grab and go options being so popular, it’s best to incorporate this into what you offer.
 Finding the right range for your take away options and food to go is very difficult, particularly with there being so much emphasis on sustainable packaging.
-To support you we have our Food2Go brochure available which has our complete range from leading suppliers, including sustainable information too.
 If you are looking for more support on this, get in touch with your account manager to see how we can support you further.